-Our third day was one of my favourite days.
+Our third day was one of my favorite days.
 We visited the Maison Alexandre Bonnet, in Les Ricey, for a private champagne tasting.
-Maison Alexandre Bonnet is a family owned Champagne house renowned for a stunning yearly harvest of Pinot Noir that leads to some exquisite vintages.
-Les Ricey is the only wine growing area of the Champagne region to have 3 Appellation d’Origine Contrôlées.
+Maison Alexandre Bonnet is a family-owned Champagne house renowned for a stunning yearly harvest of Pinot Noir that leads to some exquisite vintages.
+Les Ricey is the only wine-growing area of the Champagne region to have 3 Appellation d’Origine Contrôlées.

 After we tasted an array of champagne, our tour continued with a short drive to the historic and incredible Château de Ricey-Bas.
-The 12th century vaulted wine cellars are home some of the world’s best vintages.
+The 12th-century vaulted wine cellars are home to some of the world’s best vintages.
 It is the ideal location to appreciate the rolling vineyards and enjoy a glimpse of family life in a rural château.
 Upon arrival, we were greeted by the Baroness herself and offered a glass of champagne.
-Following our aperitif, we adjourned to the 13th century kitchens where we savoured a gourmet lunch with the Baroness.
+Following our aperitif, we adjourned to the 13th-century kitchens where we savored a gourmet lunch with the Baroness.

-We spent the rest of the afternoon strolling the beautiful gardens, which are modelled after the elaborate 16th and 17th traditional French gardens, or exploring the regal chateau interiors.
+We spent the rest of the afternoon strolling the beautiful gardens, which are modeled after the elaborate 16th and 17th traditional French gardens or exploring the regal chateau interiors.
 Finally, after saying a fond farewell to the Baroness, we returned to the barge to begin our cruise to Ravieres.

 Forges de Buffon and Abbayé de Fontenay

-On our fourth day, we cruised past the Forges de Buffon, an exceptional 18th century ironworks site designed by expert naturalist and lord Georges Louis Leclerc Buffon, on our way into Montbard.
+On our fourth day, we cruised past the Forges de Buffon, an exceptional 18th-century ironworks site designed by an expert naturalist and lord Georges Louis Leclerc Buffon, on our way into Montbard.
 Here, we disembarked and drove to the exquisite UNESCO World Heritage Site of Abbayé de Fontenay.

 Chateau de Commarin